DavidBK/shampoo/Node/Call-Of-Duty.md

 2. What is the performance of your app?

    Make a load test to your app.
+Profile your app and find the bottlenecks.

 ## Next steps